 Delta values are the result of processing the input data in each iteration.
 Oftentimes these delta values are needed for the computation of the next iteration.
 In K-means Clustering computation, the loop variant delta values are the centroid values.
 In PageRank calculations the delta values conform to the page rank vector.
 Other general properties of the data-intensive iterative MapReduce calculations include relatively finer-grained tasks resulting in more prominent intermediate I/O overhead and a very large number of tasks due to multiple iterations giving more significance to the scheduling overhead.

 Fault Tolerance for iterative MapReduce can be implemented either in the iteration level or in the task level.
 In the case of iteration-level fault tolerance, the checkpointing will happen on a per iteration basis and the frameworks can avoid checkpointing the individual task outputs.
-Due to the finer grained nature of the tasks along with a high number of iterations, some users may opt for higher performance by selecting iteration level fault tolerance.
+Due to the finer-grained nature of the tasks along with a high number of iterations, some users may opt for higher performance by selecting iteration-level fault tolerance.
 When this is used, the whole iteration would need to be re-executed in case of a task failure.
 Task-level fault tolerance is similar to the typical MapReduce fault tolerance, and the fault-recovery is performed by execution of failed Map or Reduce tasks.

 MapReduce-MergeBroadcast